HendrikHoetker/OutlookItemTransfer/README.md

 * Eclipse 2019.3 Java EE

 ### OutlookItemTransfer
-OutlookItemTransfer provides the Drag implementation (only dragging from Outlook, but not dropping to Outlook is implemented)
+OutlookItemTransfer provides the Drag implementation (only dragging from Outlook, but not dropping to Outlook is implemented).
+The Transfer class is subclassed to Transfer, not ByteArrayTransfer.
+The behaviour is very similar to the ByteArrayTransfer, but it considers some small modifications compared to the ByteArrayTransfer.

+The OutlookItemTransfer can be used as any other SWT Transfer class.

+The method nativeToJava will return a List of OutlookItem: List<OutlookItem>.
+Each item represents one dragged item from Outlook.

+ ### OutlookItem
+ The OutlookItem is representing one single item dragged from Outlook.
+The OutlookItem provides
+ * the filename to the file (as given by outlook)
+ * a byte[] to the contents of the file dragged from Outlook.

+ ### Internals
+ The dragged item from outlook is provided as IStorage object.
+IStorage is similar to a file system directory containing further IStorage objects (sub directories) as well as IStream objects representing files.
+ The internal structure is called CompoundObject where an IStorage is represented by an CompoundStorage, an IStream by an CompoundStream.
+Hint: I added a CompoundRoot to indicate the file system's root directory.
+Outlook provides an IStorage as root object.